hyunmoon/wordcrypt/README.md

 ![alt tag](https://lh6.googleusercontent.com/-0Y3geyRNkno/U2llsZB5_sI/AAAAAAAAAjE/g10k74Zp2hc/w587-h450-no/Resizedd_capture_001.png)

 Wordcrypt uses AES-128 encryption algorithm which is known to be one of the safest
-and strongest way to encrypt data.
+and strongest way to encrypt.
 It will come handy when maintaining a confidential document.

 ## Requirement
 In order to run wordcrypt, you need Python v2.x and PyCrypto library installed.